[Learn Korean E34] “-(으)려고 하다”, “-(으)려고요”, “-아/어야 되다”

 Homework

-For the first homework, please make two sentences using the grammar we have learned today.
+For the first homework assignment, please write two sentences using the grammar we learned today.

 For example, I would say